GoogleCloudPlatform/continuous-deployment-on-kubernetes/README.md

 1. Click `Add Source` and choose `git`

 1. Paste the **HTTPS clone URL** of your `sample-app` repo on Cloud Source Repositories into the **Project Repository** field.
-    It will look like: https://source.developers.google.com/p/REPLACE_WITH_YOUR_PROJECT_ID/r/default
+    It will look like: https://source.developers.google.com/p/REPLACE_WITH_YOUR_PROJECT_ID/r/gceme

 1. From the Credentials dropdown select the name of new created credentials from the Phase 1.
+It should have the format `PROJECT_ID service account`.

+1. Under 'Scan Multibranch Pipeline Triggers' section, check the 'Periodically if not otherwise run' box and se the 'Interval' value to 1 minute.

 1. Click `Save`, leaving all other options with their defaults